MrYsLab/s3-extend/docs/usage.md

 *  **s3p** - for the Picoboard
    * **s3r** - for the Raspberry Pi

-   Note: You may run a single micro-controller or all simultaneously, but only one instance of a micro-controller at a time.
-For example, you may run a Raspberry Pi and an Arduino, and use one to control the other, but you cannot run two of the same type of controller.

 **Step 4:** Start Scratch 3, select an extension, and create and run your Scratch scripts.
-If you are using the ESP-8266 Extension, when Scratch is connected to the ESP-8266 by using the **ESP-8266 Connect IP Address** block, the red LED on the ESP-8266 NodeMCU is extinguished, indicating a successful connection.
+If you are using the ESP-8266 extension, when Scratch is connected to the ESP-8266 by using the **ESP-8266 Connect IP Address** block, the red LED on the ESP-8266 NodeMCU is extinguished, indicating a successful connection.